 Influencer management is critical to your overall campaign success.
 You could risk ruining the partnership by micromanaging the campaign process, but you can also lose sight of your brand messaging with too little involvement.
 You’ll need to find the right balance to be successful.

-It’s essential to monitor campaign performance so you can evaluate whether to keep working with the same influencers or change your strategy.
+It’s essential to monitor campaign performance to evaluate whether to keep working with the same influencers or change your strategy.
 The first step is to determine if your campaign reached your goals.

 Here are a few KPIs to help you measure success: